princyiakov/videoprocess/README.md

 The Structural Similarity Index (SSIM) is a much newer equation developed in 2004 by Wang et al. SSIM Index quality assessment index is based on the computation of three factors; luminance (l), contrast (c) and structure (s).
 The SSIM values range between 0 and 1 where 1 means a perfect match between the original image and the copy.

+#### How did we sort the frames
+After implementing SSIM the code builds the `m_d_ssim matrix`.
+Each point (i, j) of the `m_d_ssim` matrix contains the distance between the images i and j of the good_frames list.
+The distance used is the ssim.

+Each row of the previous matrix is sorted according to the row axis.
+A new matrix `m_d_s_idx` is created and contains not the sorted values, but the indices.
+For example, if the first row of the `m_d_s_idx` matrix starts with [1, 60, 9 ...], it means that the image closest to image 1 according to the ssim metric is indeed image 1 , the second closest is picture 60, the third is picture 9.

+The `sort_frames` function will retrieve the closest frame for each frame and so on.
+It returns a list which contains the order of the frames.
+It takes as a parameter the frame to use for the start of the sequence.

+The distance ssim is equal to 1 for identical images and -1 for distant images.
+This is why the sort is performed according to `-m_d_ssim` rather than `m_d_ssim`.

+Then the difference in distance between all the frames of the reordered video, we keep the beginning which gives a sequence where the sum of the differences in distances between the frames is the smallest.
+In other words, it is the sequence where there are the least “jumps” of distances between the frames.
+The `smoothness` function is responsible for calculating this index.

 ## Installation
 We can use the code by either installing the package on the local or install the docker image